Irenezs/Notes/Pys.md

 		- In Paper

 # Wednesday
 There are several properties all waves have: Diffraction, Interference, Refraction, Reflection, Transfer of Energy.
 All wave types can do the above five properties.
-Polarisation is a property only transverse waves have, when transverse waves
+A longitudinal wave has oscillations parallel to direction o Polarisation is a property only transverse waves have, when transverse waves enter a polarising filter, the oscillations of the waves become set to a single plane.